• Skip to primary navigation

 After a lot of testing, I finally got it right!

 A pecan pie with coconut sugar, honey and maple syrup for the filling actually tastes better than the typical version with white sugar and corn syrup.
+And a cassava flour pie crust is a great substitute for the regular kind.

 I wouldn’t exactly call this a healthy pecan pie because it still has a lot of sweetener in it, but is it a healthier pecan pie?
 Sure.